amircybersec/socks5-over-tls/README.md

 ## Server

-The server side basicallt has two elements:
+The server side basically has two elements:
 1. A TLS/SSL server
 This server sits at the front and listens on the port `443` for incoming connections.
 It performs TLS handshake with the client and decypts the traffic.
 It then passes the traffic to the local SOCK5 server.